dlarocque/recipe-planner/README.md

 - `EditIngredientList.java` is a list of ingredients that are editable
 - `EditIngredientListRecyclerViewAdapter.java` is the adapter for editable ingredients that is used in the list of ingredients to edit
 - `IngredientRecyclerViewAdapter.java` is the adapter for the list of ingredients in the recipe view
+- `ShoppingList.java` is a fragment that defines the Shopping List page, where all ingredients for recipes the user has scheduled are displayed.
+- `ShoppingListRecyclerViewAdapter.java` is the adapter for the list of ingredients found in the ShoppingList fragment.

 ## Testing